-- Corrective Action Program (Nuclear Generation) Assisting in the development and analysis of nonconformance reporting, corrective action, and preventive action planning processes. - Emergency Preparedness (Nuclear Generation) Ensuring that emergency preparedness and response procedures and plans meet the requirements of the composite EMS model, including making necessary modifications to procedures and programs, and conducting drills. - Environmental and Regulatory Programs (Employee Development/Corporate Services) Provides corporate level guidance on management of environmental programs and oversight of EN organizations conformance to environmental regulatory requirements, EMS standards, and voluntary commitments.
-Coordinates hazardous waste management, chemical management, and pollution prevention planning.
-Develops procedures for identifying, monitoring and analyzing environmental requirements and for compliance assurance.
-Has the lead for securing environmental permits and licenses and interfacing with the regulators.
-Provides support for any needed modification to monitoring and measurement procedures needed to conform to the composite EMS model.
-Provides programmatic management of the EMS and implements an Environmental Excellence Plan. - Environmental Services (Energy/Business Services) Performs such services as chemical hygiene, environmental sampling, laboratory analysis, and sanitary wastewater treatment system operation.
-Environmental monitoring programs (radiological and terrestrial programs) are also conducted by the Environmental Services department. - Finance (CFO) Assisting with the integration of the requirements in the EMS model for objectives, targets, and feedback from the management review process into planning processes.
-Ensuring that the planning process considers resources needed for EMS development, implementation and maintenance. - Human Resources (Employee Development/Corporate Services) Incorporating EMS model requirements for documenting roles, responsibilities, accountabilities, and authorities into position descriptions, performance appraisals, and recognition or disciplinary processes.
-Teaming with the EMS Coordinator to develop/enhance employee involvement programs. - Maintenance Work Planning and Construction & Project Management (Nuclear Generation); Facilities & Commercial Engineering (Employee Development/Corporate Services) -Developing a work planning process that considers requirements and environmental hazards and ensuring that necessary and sufficient operational controls (both administrative and engineered) are put into place for Columbia. - O&M/Professional Services (Energy/Business Services) Ensuring a graded incorporation of EMS model requirements into all operating electrical generation projects other than Columbia Generating Station (e.g., Nine Canyon, Packwood) - Supply Chain Services (Employee Development/Corporate Services) Incorporating EMS model requirements applicable to contractors and suppliers of goods and services into procurement procedures and programs. - Quality Services (Nuclear Generation) Assisting in the incorporation of EMS auditing, compliance assurance, and management review requirements from the composite EMS model into existing self-assessment and/or auditing programs/procedures. - Training (Nuclear Generation) Developing/modifying the training program infrastructure to support the identification, delivery, and tracking of environmental training and qualification requirements for managers, employees, and contractors.
+- Finance (CFO) Assisting with the integration of the requirements in the EMS model for objectives, targets, and feedback from the management review process into planning processes.
+Ensuring that the planning process considers resources needed for EMS development, implementation and maintenance. - Human Resources (Corporate Services) Incorporating EMS model requirements for documenting roles, responsibilities, accountabilities, and authorities into position descriptions, performance appraisals, and recognition or disciplinary processes.
+Teaming with the EMS Coordinator to develop/enhance employee involvement programs. - Maintenance Work Planning and Construction & Project Management (Nuclear Generation); Facilities & Commercial Engineering (Energy Services and Development) - Developing a work planning process that considers requirements and environmental hazards and ensuring that necessary and sufficient operational controls (both administrative and engineered) are put into place for Columbia. - O&M/Professional Services (Energy Services and Development) Ensuring a graded incorporation of EMS model requirements into all operating electrical generation projects other than Columbia Generating Station (e.g., Nine Canyon, Packwood) - Supply Chain Services (Corporate Services) Incorporating EMS model requirements applicable to contractors and suppliers of goods and services into procurement procedures and programs. - Quality Services (Nuclear Generation) Assisting in the incorporation of EMS auditing, compliance assurance, and management review requirements from the composite EMS model into existing self-assessment and/or auditing programs/procedures. - Training (Nuclear Generation) Developing/modifying the training program infrastructure to support the identification, delivery, and tracking of environmental training and qualification requirements for managers, employees, and contractors.